Detailed guide that covers everything you need to know about the AP German test

 Some of these language apps (like Busuu and Memrise, for example) even include videos of fluent German speakers, which are obviously a great choice for visual learners.

 The AP German exam is simply a culmination of everything you’ve learned so far.
 You’ve studied hard, and now you know all there is to know about the test.
-You’ve got this!
+Put all the pieces together and go crush it.

 How long to study for the AP German exam?